Field Trip FAQs

 Buses/motor coaches traveling with a group with pre-paid tickets must present a final booking confirmation showing payment has been made to have the parking permit fee waived.
 If the final booking confirmation is not presented, $20 fee will be charged.
 Public/private schools or government buses with a permanent logo or name printed on the vehicle will have parking permit fee waived.

-Personal or private vehicles traveling with a school or tour group are required to purchase a parking permit ($15.00 during non-peak day or $20 during holiday and peak days) per vehicle or have an annual parking pass.
+Personal or private vehicles traveling with a school or tour group are required to purchase a daily parking permit ($20 per vehicle) or have an annual parking pass.
 This includes chaperone vehicles.